cinerin-team/improver/README.md

 FILE_TO_IMPROVE = "epgcats/tools/verdict/user_checkpoints/stability_checkpoints/tc37540_1_6_16.py"  # starting from epgcats folder
 TARGET_FOLDER = "/lab/epg_st_sandbox/erkmiap/PCEPGST-2857/"

-The first value is the file which contains the checkpoints which are supposed to be improved.
+The first value is the file which contains the checkpoints that are supposed to be improved.
 The second value is the destination folder from where the tests can be triggered from the EPG portal.

 Attention!!
 This does only the checkpoint tuning, if other values are needed to be changed then change it manually!
 Like the subscribers value.